modeseven-testing/spdx-action/README.md

 1. It identifies the source code language for each file.
 2. It validates the SPDX header using the semantics for the language.

-If this script cannot identify the language for a file, it is skipped.
+If the action cannot identify the language of a file, or when there are no SPDX comment semantics supported by that file type, processing will move on without error.
-Likewise, if the language of the file is known but it has no SPDX semantics defined, it is skipped.

-We identify the source code of a language using two strategies.
+We identify the source code of a language using two strategies:

-1. We map the extension to a known language.
+1. Map the extension to a known language
-2. We evaluate a shebang line, if present.
+2. Check the shebang line, if present

 ## Adding Support for New Languages